Haiti - Country Commercial Guide

 Trade Promotion & Advertising

-While there is a growing number of advertising professionals and commercial producers in Haiti, the media reports that advertising revenue continued to decline in 2021.
-Driven by the current socio-political crisis, many companies in the country have stopped advertising.
+While there is a growing number of advertising professionals and commercial producers in Haiti, driven by the current socio-political crisis, many companies in the country have stopped advertising.
 Haitian radio and television media revenues, as well as billboard advertising revenues in municipalities, have decreased as a result of suspended advertising contracts due to socioeconomic crisis.
 Billboards, radio, and TV commercials are popular advertising venues, and marketing companies typically use commercial flyers to target the higher social strata.
 In Port-au-Prince, billboard fees can cost thousands of dollars.
 In the outlying municipalities, advertisers pay billboard fees to the mayor’s office of the municipality where the billboards are displayed.
 As most Haitians acquire information via radio, radio still dominates the advertising sector.
 It is common practice for well-known young Haitian artists, athletes, and public figures to sign advertising contracts with companies and their sponsors.
-Per the latest data released by telecommunications regulator CONATEL (Conseil National des Télécommunications) in 2019, there are 398 legal radio broadcasting stations, including about 60 community radio stations, and seven radio stations on the AM band.
+A 2019 report released by data released by telecommunications regulator CONATEL (Conseil National des Télécommunications) states there are 398 legal radio broadcasting stations, including about 60 community radio stations, and seven radio stations on the AM band.
 The FM band in Haiti is oversaturated by 158 percent.
 Most radio stations broadcast 17 to 19 hours a day.
 There are 105 television stations operating, including 36 TV stations in Port-au-Prince, 41 others in the provinces and more than 40 radio-television stations.
 A large number of broadcasting stations operate irregularly.
 Some stations operate with technical parameters that do not comply with established standards thus causing harmful interference to existing telecommunications systems.

 Radio is one of the most consumed media and is accessible at low cost.
 The population has access to it even with their mobile phones.
 Despite digital information and communication technology (ICT) alternatives, radio remains reliable and popular.
 It allows real-time interaction and remains the preferred channel of communication, particularly in times of crisis or disaster.